Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Background

-Although the authorization code grant provides better security benefits than the other grants, it is still vulnerable to code interception attacks, where the attackers intercept the authorization code returned from the authorization endpoint (step C in Figure~\ref{fig:auth-code-grant}) and obtain the access token by exchanging the code at the token endpoint (step D).
-To mitigate the risk of authorization code interception attack for public clients, OAuth specification introduces an extension of the authorization code grant called Proof Key for Code Exchange (PKCE)~\cite{rfc7636} and requires all authorization servers to support PKCE for public clients.
-It is worth mentioning that, although PKCE was originally designed to protect public clients, it is recommended~\cite{oauth-best-practice} to use PKCE for all kinds of OAuth clients, including web applications.
+Although the authorization code grant provides better security benefits than the other grants, it is still vulnerable to code interception attacks, specially for public clients (e.g., native desktop apps), where the attackers intercept the authorization code returned from the authorization endpoint (step C in Fig.~\ref{fig:auth-code-grant}) and obtain the access token by exchanging the code at the token endpoint (step D).
+To mitigate the risk of code interception attack, OAuth specification introduces an extension of the authorization code grant called Proof Key for Code Exchange (PKCE)~\cite{rfc7636} and requires all OAuth servers to support PKCE for public clients.
+It is worth mentioning that, although PKCE was originally designed to protect public clients, it is recommended~\cite{oauth-best-practice} to use PKCE for all kinds of clients, including web applications.